WebSocket / Web Interface Server

 WebSocket Login Server

 The WebSocket Login Server provides secure (wss://) as well as non-secure (ws://) WebSocket login access.
-This is often combined with a browser based WebSocket client such as VTX or fTelnet.
+This is most commonly combined with a browser-based client such as VTX or fTelnet to give users a web browser entry point to your BBS.

 loginServers: {